ttu/ttu.github.io/_posts/2023-3-9-postgres-simple-audit-trail.md

 ---
 layout: post
-title: Postgres simple audit trail with trigger
+title: Postgres Simple Audit Trail with Trigger
 excerpt: How to implement a simple audit trail with postgres trigger.
 ---